mginabluebox/URL-Historian-Chrome/README.md

    - You can reset all fields using the **Reset** button.
    - Click on **Delete**.
 All your data collected within the specified time frame will be permanently deleted from our storage.

+### Spanish localization
+The extension supports Spanish localization.
+While in the English version (default), click on **Español** to use the Spanish verion.
+Click on **English** to switch back to the English version.

 # CREDITS